Ahmedbaig1767/Heart-disease-Risk-Assessment/README.md

 # Heart-disease-Risk-Assessment
-This AI model predicts heart disease using key health attributes, training three machine learning algorithms to select the most accurate one.
-It leverages data preprocessing, visualization, and analysis for reliable early diagnosis.
+This AI-powered system predicts heart disease using key health attributes like BMI, age, and blood pressure.
+Three machine learning models—Logistic Regression, Random Forest, and SVM—are trained and evaluated, with the most accurate model selected.
+Through data preprocessing, visualization, and comparative analysis, this project enhances early diagnosis and medical decision-making